 Copywriting is a strange beast.
 On the one hand we’re doing what we love, being creative and feeding ourselves by putting words together.
 On the other, very few of us have the luxury of working exclusively with one brand, in one consistent frame of mind.

-Here at Sookio we’re lucky enough to work with a host of great clients across a huge range of industries.
-In recent months we've helped photographers, furniture salespeople, charities, academics and tour operators find their voices to name but a few.
+Here at Sookio we’re lucky enough to work with great clients across a huge range of industries.
+I’m talking photographers, furniture salespeople, charities, academics and tour operators find their voices to name but a few.